star

 2. Bachelor of Computer Application (BCA):

 A BCA degree is a great choice if you want to work in software development or information technology.
 It provides a solid foundation in database and warehouse management systems, object-oriented programming languages, operating systems, and computer architecture.
 BCA’s curriculum comprises core subjects like database management, web development, computer networks, and algorithms.
+As one of the most sought-after maths related courses, BCA equips students with practical technical skills and strong analytical capabilities.

 Know more about BCA course details.